pingidentity/pingidentity-devops-getting-started/docs/reference/HelmBasics.md

     enabled: true
   ```

 **release** - When you deploy resources with Helm, you provide a name for identification.
-The combination of this name and the resources deployed along with it make up a `release`.
+The combination of this name and the resources that are deployed using it make up a `release`.
 When using Helm, it is a common pattern to prefix all resources managed by a release with the release name.
 In our examples, `myping` is the release name, so you will see products in Kubernetes running with names similar to `myping-pingfederate-admin`, `myping-pingdirectory`, and `myping-pingauthorize`.

 ### Building the Helm Values File